 Campus Town staff live in residence and will be present in the event of a building evacuation.
-In 2019, Campus Town completed fire drills in eight of the nine buildings in spring 2019, and completed all nine buildings in fall 2019.
-Campus Town had no fires in 2019.
-Going forward in 2020, Campus Town will perform one fire drill per building during the fall semester only.
 Due to the pandemic and residents taking online classes from their apartments during fall of 2020, residents were informed of evacuation protocols via email.
-Campus Town had no fires in 2020.
-During the fall 2021 semester, Campus Town completed a fire drill for each of the nine buildings.
-Campus Town had no fires in 2021.
+During fall semesters 2021 and 2022, Campus Town completed a fire drill for each of the nine buildings.
+Campus Town had no fires in 2022.